 Our Fall/Winter issue is our Contest Issue, and includes poetry by winners and runners-up.
 Our Spring/Summer issue is our International Issue, and includes poetry by poets from an international region or country, translated into English (if necessary).
 Both issues contain general poetry submissions, so feel free to send us poetry any time.

-We accept simultaneous submissions, but please notify us immediately that you need to withdraw a poem via the "Notes" function in Submittable.
+We accept simultaneous submissions, but please notify us immediately that you need to withdraw a poem via the "Activity and Messages" function in Submittable.
 Only click "Withdraw" if you need to withdraw the entire submission.

 A large number of poets have been requesting an online submission option, so we have made that available here.
 We also support sustainable options in our operations.
 Online submissions are good for the environment.